Glass Room Extension Cost

 Architectural and Design Fees

-When planning a glass room extension, asking for help from a professional designer or architect can play a vital role in the final appearance.
-Especially if you're aiming for a bespoke finish or need to adapt the structure to suit your existing property layout.
+When planning a glass extension, asking for help from a professional designer or architect can play a vital role in the final appearance.
+Especially if you're aiming for a bespoke finish or need to adapt the glass extension structure to suit your existing property layout.

-Architectural design is sometimes needed to be taken into consideration, even for what may appear a straightforward build.
+Architectural design may need to be taken into consideration, even for a straightforward glass extension build.
 However, they are particularly important for a bespoke project or unique renovation and if required, can cost between £1,000 and £3,000.

 Other potential fees related to planning permission and building regulation are covered separately.